OncoRNALab/exRNAQC/exRNAQC017/README.md

 For every metric used to compare kit-tube combinations, we tested the possibility of interaction.
 We build a linear mixed-effects model with tube, RNA isolation kit and timelapse as fixed effects and donorID as random effect.

+- Run the Rmarkdown repeated_measures_smallRNA.Rmd to reproduce the subplot (b) in Figure 6.
+- Run the Rmarkdown repeated_measures.Rmd to reproduce the subplot (a) in Figure 6.